Last updated on: 2020-01-15

 Important: Test your restores to ensure that your data is saved as you expect.
 As with any disaster recovery plan, you should schedule semi-regular restore operations of your backed-up data sets.
 Doing so provides you with a reference for how long this process can take and ensures that your backups are complete and viable.

 Another point to consider is the restore destination.
-Restoring to the original location and overwriting saves on storage space, but risks accidentally overwriting important existing files.
+Restoring to the original location and overwriting saves on storage space but risks accidentally overwriting important existing files.
 Proceed with caution when restoring.

 Encryption is important for keeping your data confidential, but encryption has its costs.
 It takes significantly longer to back up and restore encrypted data.
 Consider whether the data that you are storing must be encrypted.
 If not, then don’t use encryption.

-Warning: After you encrypt a backup for a server, you cannot remove encryption from that backup.
+Warning: After you encrypt a backup for a server, you cannot remove

 Some elements of Cloud Backup take up a nontrivial amount of space on a server’s system drive.
 When you are running Cloud Backup on servers with limited resources, such as small system drives, you can perform some actions to help reduce Cloud Backup’s footprint.